-Evidence of Coverage (EOC) and Disclosure Information - This document, along with your enrollment form and any other attachments, riders, or other optional coverage selected, which explains your coverage, what we must do, your rights, and what you have to do as a member of our plan.
+Evidence of Coverage (EOC) and Disclosure Information - This document explains your coverage, what we must do, your rights, and what you have to do as a member of our plan.

-"Extra Help" - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+Extra Help - A Medicare or a State program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

-Global Core - A Blue Cross and Blue Shield Association program that allows members to receive urgent and emergent care from providers who participate with Blues plans when traveling outside of the United States and its territories.
+Global Care - A Blue Cross and Blue Shield Association program that allows members to receive urgent and emergent care from providers who participate with Blues plan when traveling outside of the United States and its territories.
 You will typically have to pay the providers and submit the claims yourself to obtain reimbursement for these services.

-Grievance - A type of complaint you make about our plan or providers including a complaint concerning the quality of your care.
+Grievance - A type of complaint you make about our plan or providers, including a complaint concerning the quality of your care.
 This does not involve coverage or payment disputes.